Are you interested in joining the lucrative and rewarding Australian inflatables market?

-A water-borne inflatable amusement device is one used on a controlled body of water.
+An inflatable amusement device that is used on a controlled body of water is referred to as a water-borne inflatable.
 For example, you may install one in a pool or as a part of a ride, where moving water propels the device.

 In these cases, patrons won’t get into the water at any point.
 Besides incidental splashing, they shouldn’t get wet.

 Inflatable devices that are waterborne can become more unstable and harder to control or anchor than their land borne counterparts.
 They can also lead to serious injuries and drowning.
 As such, they require close supervision at all times.

 Installers and operators should put specific control measures in place to ensure that patrons cannot become trapped in between the device and nearby equipment.
 This can include the edge of the pool as well as any ropes or ladders.

 - Hiring special supervision to watch over the pool

 - Encouraging guardian supervision in addition to pool supervision

 - Creating and maintaining an emergency plan that details how to respond to suspected drownings or behavioural issues